-Yes you require a Motor Sport Association (MSA) race licence you can download the application for here: MSA UK.
-The minimum licence requirement for the VWDRC is an MSA "Non-Race National B".
+Yes you require a Motorsport UK race licence you can download the application for here: Motorsport UK Licence form.
+The minimum licence requirement for the VWDRC is a Motorsport UK RS Inter Club (UK Only) Licence.

-No medical examination is required for Non-Race National B licenses.
+No medical examination is required for Motorsport UK RS Inter Club (UK Only) licenses.

 Yes - Provided the number hasn't already been taken.
 If you happen to choose a number that is already in use then the membership secretary will let you know.